 "The world in 2052 is a pretty wonderful place - no wars, no poverty, no famines - but all humankind is about to be destroyed because of a small miscalculation in a scientific experiment a century earlier set off a chain reaction that will contaminate the Earth with a lethal amount of radiation.
 With only hours before the end of the world, a 21st century scientist attempts to send a message to colleagues a hundred years in the past to prevent the mistake using a 20th century man's new time machine."

-On this day in 1953, Space Patrol aired "The Stolen Evidence."
-This served as the twenty-ninth episode of the program's third season, and here's the plot summary as provided by TVGuide.com:
+On this day in 1953 (in the U.S.), Space Patrol aired "The Stolen Evidence."
+Officially, this served as the twenty-ninth episode of the program's third season, and here's the plot summary as provided by TVGuide.com:

 "Government officials are suspected of treason."